 Traditionally, the first step of the recruitment process is to identify the currently vacant positions, set up budgets for hiring new recruits, onboarding, and training.

 The next step is job analysis.
 Once done, a job description is drafted and then shared on various platforms to attract job seekers, such as newspapers, social media platforms, career sites or online job boards.
 After that, the recruiters collect CVs, screen shortlists and proceed to contact the qualified candidates for interviews.

 Subsequent tasks including background checks, draft offer letters, notify unsuccessful candidates, and conduct orientation and onboarding.
 The traditional method puts a great emphasis on obtaining as many portfolios, CVs as possible via mass recruiting

 On the other hand, agile recruiting focuses on finding the most suitable candidates prior to recruiting, identifying a series of performance objectives instead of listing out skills and experiences.

 With agile recruiting, various “checkpoints” are established to ensure that the hiring team is in the right direction.
 By dividing up the hiring projects and set clear goals, the team can get instant feedback from the hiring manager whether the job description, the candidate's profile or the recruiting method is up to par with the managers' requirements.

 Agile recruiting is particularly valuable when you have multiple complex and vacant positions that need to be filled but the requirements are not yet well understood.
 This method also keeps the hiring team focused.

-Compared to traditional hiring, agile recruitment strongly focusses on the preparatory process instead of concentrating on the specific goal.
+Compared to traditional hiring, agile recruitment strongly focuses on the preparatory process instead of concentrating on the specific goal.
 An agile approach might support a business to hire more suitable people in a shorter time and with less administrative overhead.